sgardier/Command_Line_Flashcards/README.md

 ## Try it!

 ## Features
-The alrotihm use is the one developped by [Sebastian Leitner](https://en.wikipedia.org/wiki/Flashcard).<br>
+The algorithm used is the one developped by [Sebastian Leitner](https://en.wikipedia.org/wiki/Flashcard).<br>
-The functionnalities are :
+Features :
 - Adding cards to the box
 - Removing cards from the box
 - Review the cards of the day